 As soon as booking is open for our February/March Post-offer Visit Days, which take place in Spring, we’ll send you an email with all the information you’ll need to reserve a place.
 Post-offer Visit Days are a great opportunity for you to find out more about the course you’ve applied for, about our college communities and about the beautiful city of Durham.
 If you can't make it to a Post-offer Visit Day, then we run Discover Durham Tours where you can visit a college and tour the University with one of our Student Ambassadors.
 These are subject to Covid-19 restrictions, and we may offer online alternatives instead.
 Either way, we hope to see you there!
 Once you’ve received all of your decisions from UCAS you’ll need to make your firm and insurance choices.
 Your firm choice is the place you really want to go to (and we hope that’s Durham!) and your insurance choice is your second choice.
 You’ll be given a date by UCAS to respond by, so do make sure that you reply within the deadline.

 If you choose Durham as your firm or insurance choice, then check out our Offer Holder pages for more information.

 If we haven’t been able to make you an offer, we know you’ll be disappointed.
 We'll have provided you feedback in your decision at UCAS to tell you why you were unsuccessful.

 At Durham, we receive many more applications than we have places to give.
-Our holistic approach to selection means we don’t just look at your qualifications, so even if you’re predicted to achieve our standard offer you might be unsuccessful.
+Our holistic approach to selection means we don’t just look at your qualifications, so even if you’re predicted to achieve, or even exceed, our standard offer you might be unsuccessful.
 In a competitive process, and one in which we compare applications against each other, we can only give offers to the applications which, in our view, are the very strongest.